Other conditions can feel similar to Plantar Fasciitis. Here’s how to tell the difference.

 Heel Fat Pad Syndrome vs. Plantar Fasciitis

 We all have fat pads under our heels that protect our heel bones when we walk.
-Sometimes this fat pad can become bruised or even thin out (atrophy) which can then cause pain under the heel.
+Sometimes, the fat pad can become bruised or even thin out (atrophy), which can then cause pain under the heel.

-When you have heel fat pad syndrome, it’s usually painful to press straight down onto the middle of the heel vs. when you have plantar fasciitis it’s more painful to press closer to the inner edge where the plantar fascia attaches.
+When you have heel fat pad syndrome, pressing straight down onto the middle of the heel is usually painful.
+When you have plantar fasciitis, it's more painful to press closer to the inner edge where the plantar fascia attaches.

 Referred pain from your lower back